Alison Krauss: Early life

 Alison Maria Krauss was born in Decatur, Illinois, to Fred and Louise Krauss.

-Fred Krauss is a German immigrant who came to the United States in 1952 at age 12, and taught his native language while he earned a doctorate in psychology.
+Krauss is of mostly German descent and has some Italian ancestry as well.
+Fred Krauss is a German immigrant who came to the United States in 1952 at age 12 and taught his native language while he earned a doctorate in psychology.
 He later went into the business of real estate; among the properties he owned was the so-called American Football House, located at 704 W. High St. in Urbana, which was featured on the cover of the first album by emo band American Football.
-Louise Krauss, an American of German and Italian descent, is the daughter of artists, and works as an illustrator of magazines and textbooks.
+Louise Krauss, an American of German and Italian descent, is the daughter of artists and works as an illustrator of magazines and textbooks.
 Fred and Louise met while they were studying at the University of Illinois at Urbana–Champaign.

 After a brief residence in nearby Decatur where Alison was born, the family settled in Champaign, where she was raised with her older brother, Viktor.

-Krauss's mother played banjo and acoustic guitar, so Krauss was exposed to folk music at home, and she heard rock and pop music on the radio: She liked Gary Numan's synth-pop song "Cars", and rock bands such as Foreigner, Bad Company, and Electric Light Orchestra.
-Her brother Viktor played piano and double bass in high school, launching a career as a jazz and rock multi-instrumentalist.
+Krauss's mother played banjo and acoustic guitar, so Krauss was exposed to folk music at home, and she heard rock and pop music on the radio: She liked Gary Numan's synth-pop song "Cars" and rock bands such as Foreigner, Bad Company, and Electric Light Orchestra.
+Her brother, Viktor, played piano and double bass in high school, launching a career as a jazz and rock multi-instrumentalist.
 At her mother's insistence, Krauss began studying classical violin at age five.
 Krauss was reluctant to spend time practicing, but she continued with classical lessons until she was eleven.
 Krauss said her mother "tried to find interesting things for me to do" and "wanted to get me involved in music, in addition to art and sports".
 Krauss was also very active in roller skating, and in her teens she finally decided on a career in music rather than roller derby.